scalabli/quo/README.rst

 .. _`User Guide`: http://faust.readthedocs.io/en/latest/userguide/index.html

-Faust is...
+Quo is...
 ===========

 **Simple**
-    Faust is extremely easy to use.
+    Quo is a Python based toolkit for writing Command-Line Interface(CLI) applications.
 To get started using other stream processing solutions you have complicated hello-world projects, and infrastructure requirements.
 Faust only requires Kafka,
     the rest is just Python, so If you know Python you can already use Faust to do